Oslo: Politics and government

 Oslo is the capital of Norway, and as such is the seat of Norway's national government.
 Most government offices, including that of the Prime Minister, are gathered at Regjeringskvartalet, a cluster of buildings close to the national Parliament, the Storting.

-Constituting both a municipality and a county of Norway, the city of Oslo is represented in the Storting by nineteen members of parliament.
-The Conservative Party is the most represented party in Oslo with six members, the Labour Party has five, the Progress Party, the Liberals and the Socialist Left Party have two each; the Green Party and the Red Party have one each.
+Constituting both a municipality and a county of Norway, the city of Oslo is represented in the Storting by twenty members of parliament.
+The Conservative Party is the most represented party in Oslo with five members, the Labour Party has four, the Liberals and the Socialist Left Party have three each; the Green Party, the Red Party have two each and the Progress Party has one.

 The combined municipality and county of Oslo has had a parliamentary system of government since 1986.
 The supreme authority of the city is the City Council (Bystyret), which has 59 seats.
 Representatives are popularly elected every four years.
+The city council has five standing committees, each having its own areas of responsibility.

+Recent elections

-The City Council has five standing committees, each having its own areas of responsibility.
-The largest parties in the City Council after the 2015-elections are the Labour Party and the Conservatives, with 20 and 19 representatives respectively.
+The largest parties in the City Council after the 2015-elections were the Labour Party and the Conservatives, with 20 and 19 representatives respectively.
+After 2015, the city government was a coalition of the Labour Party, the Green Party and the Socialist Left.
+With support from the Red Party, the coalition maintained a workable majority in the city council.
+Following the local elections of 2019, the centre-left coalition remained in government until the 2023 local elections.

-2015 elections
+2023 elections

+After the Conservative Party's substantial gains in the 2023 election, they formed an alliance with the Liberal Party.
+With confidence and support from the Christian Democrats and the Progress Party, this alliance was able to form a government.

-The Mayor of Oslo is the head of the City Council and the highest ranking representative of the city.
-This used to be the most powerful political position in Oslo, but following the implementation of parliamentarism, the mayor has had more of a ceremonial role, similar to that of the President of the Storting at the national level.
-The Mayor of Oslo is Marianne Borgen.
+The Mayor of Oslo chairs the city council and is the highest ranking representative of the city.
+Because of Oslo's parliamentary system, its mayor fulfills different needs than that of many other cities.
+Therefore, one of the mayor's most important roles is that of the ceremonial head of the city and its public face, similar to that of the President of the Storting at the national level.
+The Mayor of Oslo is Anne Lindboe.

-Since the local elections of 2015, the city government has been a coalition of the Labour Party, the Green Party and the Socialist Left.
-Based mostly on support from the Red Party, the coalition maintains a workable majority in the City Council.
-Following the local elections of 2019, the centre-left coalition remained in government.

 The Governing Mayor of Oslo is the head of the City government.
 The post was created with the implementation of parliamentarism in Oslo and is similar to the role of the prime minister at the national level.
-The governing mayor is Raymond Johansen.
+The governing mayor is Eirik Lae Solberg.